 - Shaper is a very simple machine as it is easy to set up and operates.

 - The workpiece is placed on the table by making use of fixtures and other tools.

-- The shaper machine makes use of a single-point cutting tool which is mounted in the ram.
+- The shaper machine makes use of a single-point cutting tool that is mounted in the ram.